 13. Fight Club (1999)

 I might have to break some rules here.
-Two, to be precise, but rules are made to be broken.
+Two, to be precise; but rules are made to be broken.
 This movie is chaos leading to something phenomenal, sailing you away from tough times and leading you to a horizon with a bright sun.
 The characters drive this movie to a point that holds the key to everything you might feel is pure garbage.
 This is one flick that will force you to question your sanity.
 Well, I’ve already said enough about things I mustn’t have.
 This one will make you tougher than you think.
+Watch it, because it’s a truly life-changing experience!

 Read More: Best Western Movies of All Time